telerik/ajax-docs/installation/installing-the-telerik-controls-from-zip-file.md

 >note The latest package available for download has all latest updates/HOTFIXES applied.
 There is no need to update it further.
 >

+1. Once you have the controls installed locally, you can:
-To run the examples run **StartExamples.exe** file from /Live Demos folder.
+	* run the examples run **StartExamples.exe** file from /Live Demos folder.
+	* or add them to manually to an aspx/ascx page as explained at [First Steps article](https://docs.telerik.com/devtools/aspnet-ajax/getting-started/first-steps#add-a-control-to-a-page).
+Do not forget to copy the Telerik assemblies to the ~/bin folder of the ASP.NET Web Forms app and add references to them through the Visual Studio interface.

 To register the MS Help 2 files to VisualStudio and MSDN, please review the following link: [http://www.telerik.com/support/kb/aspnet-ajax/general/add-help-to-visual-studio.aspx](http://www.telerik.com/support/kb/aspnet-ajax/general/add-help-to-visual-studio.aspx)